rg-ird/TE_annotationrefinement/README.md

 cd TE_annotationrefinement
 You need to install/load NCBI blast before to run the pipeline.
 The V2 include a graphical output (genes/TEs density along chromosomes).
+For V2 you need to sort the chromosome lenth: samtools faidx genome.fa

 # Usage
 python tear_pipeline.py --param tear_pipeline_config_template.txt